craftercms/docs/source/reference/project-tools/studio/publishing-assets-in-external-storage.rst

   |

-For more information on staging, see :ref:`newIa-staging-env`
+For more information on staging, see :ref:`staging-env`

 ^^^^^^^^^^^^^^^^^^^
 2. Setup Blob Store